hltfbk/Excitement-Transduction-Layer/tl/src/test/resources/WP2_gold_standard_annotation/NICE_open/_readme.txt

-This is dev-test split of open data for WP6.
-Cluster email0020 (food quality) is not full, but only contains the part from the open data.
+This is the open data for WP6.
+Cluster email0020 (food quality) is not full, but only contains the open-data part of the cluster.